 - Excellence is achieved through best practices, knowledge, and demonstrated the capability

 - Collaboration exists in the essence of learning, engaging and creativity

 - Innovative methods bring about the progression of personal growth, sustainable development, and knowledge

 Student Government Association (SGA)

-The Student Government Association is intended to be a laboratory of development for students.
-This is an organization in which students can test their education, experiment with social and group dynamics; and make positive, personal, and professional change.
+The Student Government Association is intended to be a laboratory of development for motivated students.
+This is an organization in which students can test their education, experiment with social and group dynamics; and make positive, personal and professional changes.

 Responsibilities of the Student Government Council include developing and implementing student programs under the guidance of an advisor.
 Conducting meetings, addressing student issues, maintaining office hours, working and managing events are all part of the learning adventure with SGA.
-Sudents learn and practice parliamentary procedures, group dynamics, teamwork, and gain the experience of completing complex projects in a diverse setting.
+During meetings and projects, students learn and practice parliamentary procedure, group dynamics, teamwork and gain the experience of getting things done in a diverse setting.
 The SGA is the voice of the students.

 Students interested in becoming a member of the Student Government Council must: